cloudfoundry/docs-deploying-cf/ec2/deploy_aws_cf.html.md

     </pre>

-Re-run `bosh deploy` if you receive the error: `Error 400007: 'api/0' is not running after update`
+Re-run `bosh deploy` if you receive the message: `Error 400007: 'api/0' is not running after update`

 ##<a id="access-cf-vms"></a>Access Cloud Foundry VMs ##